AninditaBasu/inkslate/GUIDE_USER.md

 You can repeat this process weekly, monthly, or as frequently as you want to, by supplying a handwriting sample of that day.
 You're limited only by the free limits of your API key.
 Every time, a time-stamped file is created with the results.

 Changes in handwriting can sometimes reflect changes in fine motor control, fatigue, or stress levels.
-When you're writing by hand, several pieces of _you_ interact with each other: your brain, nervous system, muscles, vision, and posture.
+When you're writing by hand, several pieces of your body interact with each other: your brain, nervous system, muscles, vision, and posture.
 Changes in any of these systems can alter the slant, pressure, spacing, or consistency in your writing.
 Besides, your writing is also affected by medication or injury.
 A single analysis means very little, but consistent changes across many samples over weeks or months could be worth paying attention to.
 If you notice strong or persistent handwriting changes, together with the following real-world symptoms, it might make sense to seek professional medical help:

 - Frequent hand tremors
 - Loss of coordination
 - Numbness or weakness
 - Unexplained fatigue

+> **Remember:**
-You are the expert on your own body.
+>You are the expert on your own body.
 InkSlate can only highlight some patterns, and that too with artificial Gemini intelligence (and we all know what kind of a trickster Gemini is in real mythology).
 It is you who knows best when something feels different enough to investigate further.

 To compare two pieces of writing programmatically: